 Making the Diagnosis

-First the context or patient profile must be understood, age, gender, family history, trauma or no trauma etc. Then the area of the pain must carefully mapped and at that point an initial hypothesis and its illness script can be generated.
+First the context or patient profile must be understood, age, gender, family history, trauma or no trauma etc. (you must be careful here to not let the patient profile and statistics cause framing bias).
+Then the area of the pain must carefully mapped and at that point an initial hypothesis and its illness script can be generated.
 Further questions based on the hypothesis’ illness script and algorithmic in nature (the next question is based on the patient’s last response) are asked and the answers will either strengthen or weaken the hypothesis.
-If the hypothesis is sufficiently weakened to the point where even outliers of the condition are less likely than another condition the hypothesis is rejected and a more suitable one generated with the questions now concentrating on the illness script for the new hypothesis.
-The process continues until at the end of the subjective examination the examiner is sufficiently satisfied with the hypothesis that the objective examination can be undertaken.
-The differential diagnostic examination based on Cyriax’s selective tissue tension testing is a break with the idea of focused and algorithmically based testing but it is a standard part of many therapist’s routines and if considered as a single test rather than as a series of tests the principle is not broken.
-For example if the hypothesis based on the subjective examination is an uncontained posterolateral disc herniation then the lumbar scan is appropriate but if the hypothesis is segmental dysfunction then a segmental examination is what should be done.
-However, many therapist will complete the scan first but even this may be considered as testing the illness script as one feature of segmental dysfunction is a negative scan (that is no diagnosis is made from it).
+If the hypothesis is sufficiently weakened to the point where even outliers of the condition are less likely than another condition, the hypothesis is rejected and a more suitable one generated from the previous answers and with the questions now concentrate on the illness script for the new hypothesis.
+The process continues until at the end of the subjective examination, the examiner is sufficiently satisfied with the hypothesis that the objective examination can be undertaken.
+The differential diagnostic examination based on Cyriax’s selective tissue tension testing is a break with the idea of focused and algorithmically based testing, but it is a standard part of many therapist’s routines and if considered as a single test rather than as a series of tests the principle is not broken.
+For example, if the hypothesis based on the subjective examination is an uncontained posterolateral disc herniation then the lumbar scan is appropriate, but if the hypothesis is segmental dysfunction, then a segmental examination is what should be done.
+However, many therapists will complete the scan first, but even this may be considered as testing the illness script as one feature of segmental dysfunction is a negative scan (that is no diagnosis is made from it).

 Summary

-Scientific method is not the exclusive domain of the researcher and does not necessarily entail strict control of variables, double-blinded trials nor even formal note taking on methods and results.
+Scientific method is not the exclusive domain of the researcher and does not necessarily entail strict control of variables, double-blinded trials nor is even formal note taking on methods and results.
 Rather it is an organized process of using observations and facts together with appropriate knowledge to generate a testable and reasonable hypothesis that is tested until accepted or rejected.
-Using our body of knowledge which includes empiricism, experience, research, theoretical models and clinical sciences the clinicial chooses the best available evidence for that case to determine through examination and clinical reasoning a diagnosis and treatment plan for each individual patient.
-Given this it can be said that the clinician uses the scientific method far more routinely than does the researcher and the number of experiments he/she does is far more numerous.
+Using our body of knowledge which includes empiricism, experience, research, theoretical models and clinical sciences, the clinician chooses the best available evidence for that case to determine through examination and clinical reasoning a diagnosis and treatment plan for each individual patient.
+Given this, it can be said that the clinician uses the scientific method far more routinely than does the researcher and the number of experiments he/she does is far more numerous.